How to win your marketing simulation

 Model: this is common parlance to refer to the way the simulation calculates results.
 It comes from mathematical model, a fancy word for a custom designed formulae.

-We will go through three stages, each one becoming more complex to carry out than the one before.
+We will go through three stages, each one being more complex to carry out than the one before.

 I. The Initiation Phase